i-am-scott/ProcessWatcher/README.md

 # ProcessWatcher
 Add executables that will start/stop a process and automatically restart them when they are frozen or crash.
-Intended as a replacement for ServerDoc.
+Intended as a replacement for ServerDoc and for my own specific use-case.
 Has its own web portal for remote monitoring and control using Steam OpenID.

 ## Configuration